Welcome to The Climbing Dictionary !!!

 Zipper

-A fall where the protection pulls out one after the other as the leader succumbs to gravity.
-Often ends with a grounder (or a cardiac arrest).
+A fall where the protection pulls out one after the other as the leader succumbs to

 (d) Rei&germandbls;verschlu&germandbls;sturz, (f) Déboutonner (verb), (pl) Suwak